quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 Practice combining TDD with good source control habits.
 Commit your work when your test is passing, _before_ trying to refactor.
 This way if you make a mess, you can easily get yourself back to your working state.

+### Names matter

 Make an effort to do some research outside of Go, so you don't re-invent patterns that already exist with an already established name.

 Writing a function takes a collection of `A` and converts them to `B`?
 Don't call it `Convert`, that's [`Map`](https://en.wikipedia.org/wiki/Map_(higher-order_function)).
 Using the "proper" name for these items will reduce the cognitive burden for others and make it more search engine friendly to learn more.

+### This doesn't feel idiomatic?

+Try to have an open-mind.

+Whilst the idioms of Go won't, and shouldn't _radically_ change due to generics being released, they _will_ change - due to the language changing!

+Discuss with your colleagues patterns and style of code based on their merits rather than dogma.
+So long as you have well-designed tests, you'll always be able to refactor and shift things as you understand what works well for you, and your team.

 ### Resources